ChristopherPeacock/CiscoNetworkScripting/README.md

 # Cisco Network Scripts Collection

 Welcome to my **Cisco Network Scripts Collection**!
-This repository contains a collection of scripts designed to automate and simplify tasks related to Cisco networking devices.
+This repository contains a collection of scripts related to Cisco networking devices.

 ## Overview